 This trendy, laid-back hotel is close to the action and also features a pool and rooftop bar.

-One of the newer hotels to New Orleans, Virgin features “chambers” instead of rooms and has an eclectic atmosphere.
+Virgin features “chambers” instead of rooms and has an eclectic atmosphere with a rooftop pool.

 Elegance and class are the name of the game at Le Pavillon, located just down Poydras Street.